finpayfinnet/finpay-woocommerce/README.md

 1. Login to Wordpress Admin Panel / Dashboard
 2. Add new page by going to menu **Pages > Add new**
-3. Insert this as title: `midtrans-payment-finish`.
-Makesure the permalink display `[your wordpress url]/midtrans-payment-finish`.
+3. Insert this as title: `Finpay-payment-finish`.
+Makesure the permalink display `[your wordpress url]/Finpay-payment-finish`.
 Click **Publish/Save**.
-4. Login to your [Midtrans&nbsp; Account](https://dashboard.midtrans.com), select your environment (sandbox/production), go to menu **settings > Snap Preference > System Settings**
+4. Login to your [Finpay&nbsp; Account](https://dashboard.Finpay.com), select your environment (sandbox/production), go to menu **settings > Snap Preference > System Settings**
 5. Go to menu **settings > configuration**.
-Then change Finish Redirect URL to `http://[your wordpress url]/midtrans-payment-finish`.
+Then change Finish Redirect URL to `http://[your wordpress url]/Finpay-payment-finish`.

 This is to ensure we have finish page when customer has completed the payment on KlikPay page, and then the payment result will be displayed accordingly on the page.
 If you want to customize the finish page, edit this file `/class/finish-url-page.php`.

-> **Note:** BCA KlikPay requires you to **disable the `Redirect payment page` configuration**, on Midtrans Plugin config page.
+> **Note:** BCA KlikPay requires you to **disable the `Redirect payment page` configuration**, on Finpay Plugin config page.
 > Please ensure you have done this.

 If required to change API endpoint/url, these are where you need to change:

 - `[plugin folder]/lib/veritrans/Veritrans/Config.php`
-	- Replace any Snap API domain: https://app.sandbox.midtrans.com/snap/v1 with UAT API domain
+	- Replace any Snap API domain: https://app.sandbox.Finpay.com/snap/v1 with UAT API domain
-	- Replace any Midtrans API domain: https://api.sandbox.midtrans.com/v2 with UAT API domain
+	- Replace any Finpay API domain: https://api.sandbox.Finpay.com/v2 with UAT API domain

 - `[plugin folder]/class/payment-page.php`
-	- Replace any Snap API domain: https://app.sandbox.midtrans.com with UAT API domain
+	- Replace any Snap API domain: https://app.sandbox.Finpay.com with UAT API domain
 </details>

 #### Customize Order Status on Payment Paid

 You can configure the status that WooCommerce Order should become when an order is successfully paid.
 This can be useful if you want, for example, order status to become "completed" once paid.

-Configure it from **WooCommerce > Settings > Payment > Midtrans > Manage** under configuration field **WC Order Status on Payment Paid**.
+Configure it from **WooCommerce > Settings > Payment > Finpay > Manage** under configuration field **WC Order Status on Payment Paid**.
 Select your preferred value from the drop down.

 #### Available Custom Hooks